top of page

 Secretary

-Trent Ullrich is an advocate, academic, and public policy professional who brings his expertise and lived experience as a person with ADHD to help advance the Society for ADHD’s mission.
-Currently, Trent is a PhD student at the Cornell University Brooks School of Public Policy, where he leads and contributes to research on health policy and American politics.
-He also brings experience in consulting and electoral politics—currently serving as a consultant with High Lantern Group and previously working on local, state, and federal political campaigns across New York.
-Beyond his academic and professional commitments, Trent is a Co-Chair of the CHADD (Children and Adults with ADHD) Advocacy and Public Policy Committee and volunteers as a facilitator with the Focus Forward Project, a 13-week life skills program for people in federal jails or out on bail under pretrial supervision.
+Beyond his professional and academic commitments, Trent volunteers as a facilitator with the Focus Forward Project, a 13-week life skills program serving individuals in federal jails or under pretrial supervision — reflecting his commitment to equity and access for underserved populations.
 He graduated with honors from Cornell University with a Master of Public Administration (MPA) and earned his BA in Government and Politics summa cum laude from St. John’s University.
-Trent lives in upstate New York with his fiancée, Bryanna, and their two cats, Furio and Piccola
+Trent lives in upstate New York with his wife, Bryanna, and their two cats, Furio and Piccola.

 Joes picture.avif